renegadejade/docs.wychroot.com/docs/rules/02-core-system/actions.md

 You get a `hit`, because the `6` is the single highest result.
 You also get a `glitch`, because of the double `2` results.
 :::

+“I’m going to walk over and burst through that door,” or “the enclave gathers for movie night,” for example.

+### Encounter Actions

+### Enclave Actions

+### Downtime Actions